andreamussap/data_analysis/python_BIDA/README.md

-# Udemy course - Data Transformation
+# Data Transformation

-I've finished the [The Business Intelligence Analyst Course](https://www.udemy.com/course/the-business-intelligence-analyst-course-2018/), and I've created this project to consolidate part of my learnings.
+I've finished the [The Business Intelligence Analyst Course](https://www.udemy.com/course/the-business-intelligence-analyst-course-2018/), and I've created this project to consolidate my learnings.

 ## Objective

-The main goal of this project is to use my learnings in Python Data Analysis Library, [pandas](https://pandas.pydata.org/), to create an end-to-end script, which can be used to apply transformations to a dataset.
+The main goal of this project is to use my learnings in [pandas](https://pandas.pydata.org/), a Python Data Analysis library, to create an end-to-end script, which can be used to apply transformations to a dataset.

 ## Out of Scope

 This is *not* a Data Science project, this is a Data Engineering project instead.

-For more information, see the [Objective](#objective) section.

 ## Tools